Know the warning signs for ovarian cancer

-“Just when your ovaries should be brimming with youthful follicles, cancerous cells overtook mine,” she told the newsletter, “threatening to end my fertility and potentially my life.”
+“Just when your ovaries should be brimming with youthful follicles, cancerous cells overtook mine,” she wrote in Lenny Letter, “threatening to end my fertility and potentially my life.”

-The mother of two, who is now 36, was trying to raise awareness of the cancer, which, while uncommon for younger women, still strikes some at a young age.
-About 90 percent of women who get this form of cancer are older than 40 years old, with the largest group age 60 and up, according to the CDC.
+The mother of two was trying to raise awareness of the cancer, which, while uncommon for younger women, still strikes some at a young age.
+About 90% of women who get this form of cancer are older than 40 years old, with the largest group age 60 and up, according to the CDC.

 “Historically, ovarian cancer has been called the silent killer,” says Dr. Nikki Neubauer, a gynecological oncologist at Advocate Good Samaritan Hospital in Downers Grove, Ill.
 “However, we now know that many women have some common symptoms, so identifying these symptoms is crucial in helping catch the cancer at an earlier stage, which may result in improved survival.”

-When caught early, about 94 percent of patients live longer than five years, according to The American Cancer Society.
+When caught early, about 94% of patients live longer than five years, according to The American Cancer Society.
 But in many cases, ovarian cancer isn’t diagnosed until later.

 So what signs and symptoms should women be aware of when it comes to this deadly form of cancer?